kjellhar/pres/ntnu-24/md/06-fi-example.md

 --
 ## Some words on sample variations
 - Process variation on silicon processes is very large
-    - Some paramters may vary as much as 40%
+    - Some parameters may vary as much as 40%
-    - The design in made to work inside this envelope
+    - The design is made to work inside this envelope
 - SCA/FI pushed the device outside its design parameters
     - The effect of process paramters becomes unpredictable